sj-simmons/crypto/README.md

 #### Exercises

+15. You want to use another person's public RSA key to send them an encrypted message (you can use **RSAencypt** above to encrypt your message).
+But you also want to *sign* your message so that the receiving party can verify that the message is from you and was not modified in transit.
+Hence you, too, have an RSA key.

-15. Write a function called **RSAsign** that takes a (bytes-string) message and outputs its signature as an integer.
+    Write a function called **RSAsign** that takes a (bytes-string) message and outputs (as an integer) your signature of it .
+What other inputs, besides the message to be signed, does such a function require?

+16. You are going to receive a signed, encrypted message consisting of a ciphertext and a signature.
+The cipertext can be decrypted using **RSAdecrypt** above.

-16. Write a function called **RSAverify** that takes as input a message and a signature, verifies the authenticity and integrity of the message, and that outputs True or False, accordingly.
+    Write a function called **RSAverify** that takes as input a decrypted ciphertext and a signature, verifies the authenticity and integrity of the decrypted ciphertext, and that outputs True or False, accordingly.
+What other inputs does such a function require?

-17. Send Simmons your RSA public key so he can send you a signed message that you can decode and verify.
+17. Create RSA public and private keys and send *only* the public key to Simmons so he can send you a signed message that you can decode and verify.
+Did Simmons' message and signature verify correctly?

-18. Send Simmons a signed message using [his RSA public key](#simmonsrsakey) containing the answer to question he sent in problem 17.
+18. Using [his RSA public key](#simmonsrsakey), send Simmons an encrypted message that you have appropriately signed using your RSA key.
+The message should be either "yes" or "no", whichever is the correct answer to the question Simmons sent to you in problem 17.

 19. :hammer: **Project** :hammer: The signing scheme outlined in this section is deterministic.
 Do we need to pad it?
 If so, implement a padded version; if not,